 - 1. Strand Theater/Roxy - 2. ca. 1935; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 This was the first theater in Perry.
 It was originally called the Strand Theater, but later became the Roxy.
 The theater had no restroom for its patrons.
 It closed in 1951.
 Since then, it has been used as a beauty shop, a woman's clothing store, and offices.
 It is currently used as office space for been Mossy Oaks Property.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977